IntersectMBO/plutus/marlowe-actus/README.md

 # Marlowe ACTUS: stadardised financial contracts on Cardano Computation Layer

-Here we present a library to generate Marlowe contracts from ACTUS contrac terms
+Here we present a library to generate Marlowe contracts from ACTUS contract terms

 See: https://www.actusfrf.org/